 Out of office hours

-- Call the Dog Welfare and Enforcement Officer on 0300 1234 212 to arrange the release and they will tell you the amount owed.
+- Call the out of hours operator on 0300 1234 212 to arrange the release and they will tell you the amount owed.
 Out of hours releases only take place at weekends and bank holidays where the dog has correct identification.

-- Take the payment receipt that you are emailed with you to meet the Dog Welfare and Enforcement Officer to collect your dog
+- Take the payment receipt that you are emailed with you to meet the contractor to collect your dog.

 You do not have to use the out of hours service, and can chose to wait until the next working day and not pay the additional release costs (although you will incur additional kennelling costs).